anna-pa-m/adabmDCA/docs/documentation.md

 ## Documentation

 ### Basic run
-Let us infer a [DCA model](https://en.wikipedia.org/wiki/Direct_coupling_analysis), i.e. a Potts model of 21 colors on a fully connected topology, associated with the MSA in `test/PF00018.fasta`.
+Let us infer a [DCA model](https://en.wikipedia.org/wiki/Direct_coupling_analysis), i.e. a Potts model of 21 colors on a fully connected topology, associated with the multiple sequence alignment in `test/PF00018.fasta`.
+This file has been downloaded from [Pfam](http://pfam.xfam.org/) database.
 The command
 ```
 ./adabmDCA -f ../test/PF00018.fasta -z 1 -m 500 -c 1e-2
 ```